 This approach will save you a lot of time and frustration when practicing and learning a new piece of music.
 Try to get inside the music with elements other than just technique.

 Remember, we are working to play MUSIC and find our own voice and style on guitar, so there isn’t a right or wrong.
-We get closer when we can make informed and conscious choices in our playing.
-Here are some examples.
+We get closer when we can make informed and conscious playing choices.

 If Matt and I hadn’t been working on these other aspects for a while now, he wouldn’t have been able to do this so effectively.
-He was able to pull many elements of the music together because of his willingness and ability to approach it a new way and not just keep playing it the same way over and over.
+He could pull many elements of the music together because of his willingness and ability to approach it in a new way and not just keep playing it the same way over and over.

 I hope this bit of advice helps you start to see some improvement in your guitar playing.
 Until next time, happy guitar-ing!